MastanShaik30/cyri/README.md

 2) cd cyri

-3) git submodule init # to initialize the submodules in the main project cyri
+3) To initialize the submodules in the main project cyri

+     git submodule init

-4) git submodule update # to clone the submodule project into your local system
+4) To clone the submodule project into your local system

+     git submodule update

 5) once you have downloaded the submodule you can run the project using docker